cloudera-labs/terraform-cdp-modules/README.md

 # Terraform Modules for CDP Prerequisites

-This module contains resource files and example variable definition files for creation of the pre-requisite Cloud resources on AWS and optional deployment of Cloudera Data Platform (CDP) Public Cloud.
+This repository contains a number of Terraform modules for creation of the pre-requisite Cloud resources on AWS and Azure and the deployment of Cloudera Data Platform (CDP) Public Cloud.

+## Modules

+* For AWS pre-requisite Cloud resources see [terraform-cdp-aws-prereqs](modules/terraform-cdp-aws-pre-reqs/README.md).
+* For Azure pre-requisite Cloud resources see [terraform-cdp-azure-prereqs](modules/terraform-cdp-azure-pre-reqs/README.md).
+* For deployment of CDP on Azure or AWS see [terraform-cdp-deploy](modules/terraform-cdp-deploy/README.md).

+Each module contains Terraform resource configuration and example variable definition files.

 ## Usage

-The [examples](./modules/terraform-cdp-aws-pre-reqs/examples) directory has example AWS Cloud Service Provider deployments for different scenarios:

-* `ex01-minimal-inputs` uses the minimum set of inputs for the module.

-* `ex02-existing-vpc` creates a VPC and subnets outside of the module and passes this as an additional input.
-CDP deployment then uses these network assets.

-* `ex03-create-keypair` creates the AWS EC2 Keypair in the module caller and passes this as an additional input.

-* TODO: `ex04-all_inputs_specified` contains an example with all input parameters for the module.

-In each directory an example `terraform.tfvars.sample` values file is included to show input variable values.
+The [cdp-tf-quickstarts](https://github.com/cloudera-labs/cdp-tf-quickstarts) repository demonstrates how to use the modules together to deploy CDP on different cloud environments.

+Each module also has a set of examples to show different configuration options for that module.

 ## Deployment

 ### Create infrastructure

+Note that the instructions below give the steps to create pre-requisite resources and the CDP deployment all together.
+The modules can be used on their own to allow further customization.

 1. Clone this repository using the following commands: